Member BenefitsCost Savings

 Balance billing occurs when an out-of-network provider bills you for the difference between their rate and what Blue KC will pay, in addition to out-of-network cost-share (coinsurance/copayment).
 Surprise billing is a form of balance billing and may occur when you receive an unexpected bill for services from an out-of-network provider.
 While the No Surprises Act may assist in protecting against these billings, staying in-network can assist in avoiding additional charges.

-Why it matters?
+Why it matters.
 You want to keep your healthcare bills as low as possible.
 Stay in-network and avoid additional amounts such as those charged through balance billing.

 Find Providers in Your Network

-Staying in control of your healthcare spending starts with your provider network.
 If you haven’t already, check your network to make sure your existing providers are in-network.
 When you need to see a new doctor, make your network one of your first stops before scheduling an appointment.

 Blue KC makes finding providers in your network easy.
 Simply: